wavefrontHQ/docs/pages/doc/charts.md

 tags: [getting_started, charts]
 sidebar: doc_sidebar
 permalink: charts.html
-summary: This topic describes all Wavefront chart options.
+summary: Learn about Wavefront chart types and chart configuration options.
 ---

 [Charts](charts_creating) are the primary way you view the status of your metrics.
 You add